KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/tokens.md

 **tokenaddress (pubkey)**

 The `tokenaddress` method returns information about a token address according to a specific `pubkey`.
-If no `pubkey` is provided, the `pubkey` used to the launch the daemon is the default.
+If no `pubkey` is provided, the `pubkey` used to launch the daemon is the default.

 ### Arguments